zenphantom/ml-git/docs/mlgit_internals.md

 ```

 The parameters passed ```--category``` and ```--version``` are used to fill the spec file.

+The parameter ```--mutability``` must be used to define the entity's mutability, which can be: strict, flexible, mutable.
+If you want to know more about each type of mutability and how it works, please take a look at [mutability helper documentation](mutability_helper.md).

 The parameter ```--import``` is used to import files from a src folder to data folder.
 The optional parameter ```--wizard-questions``` if passed, ask interactive questions at console for git & store configurations and update the config.yaml file.
 The parameter ```--store-type``` must be used to define the entity's storage, which can be: s3h, azureblobh, gdriveh.